-Squarespace vs WordPress – Complete comparison and detailed guide on how to choose the right platform in 2020.
+Squarespace vs WordPress – Complete comparison and detailed guide on how to choose the right platform.

-In this article, we will compare Squarespace with WordPress and discuss 10 different points to see which one is the best platform in 2020 to build your website.
+In this article, we will compare Squarespace with WordPress and discuss 10 different points to see which one is the best platform to build your website.

 Covering design, control, flexibility, scalability, ease of use, ecommerce features, popularity, support, pricing, and much more!